Dry lining stud partition walls is a project any homeowner can take on. All you need is the right tools, materials, and this dry lining guide.

 2. Fix Plasterboard

-- Fix the boards in place with 32mm galvanised plasterboard nails at roughly 150mm intervals and 15mm away from the edges.
+- Fix the boards in place with 32mm galvanised plasterboard nails along each side.
+Avoid starting at the corners, as this can over-stress the plasterboard.
+Place the nails at roughly 150mm intervals and 15mm from the edges.

-- Test that the fit is solid by ensuring the board does not flex when applying pressure.
+- Test for a solid fit by ensuring the board doesn’t flex when applying pressure.

-- Carry on fitting boards the same way as before, cutting them to fit above doorways and adjacent walls.
+- Continue fitting boards, cutting them to fit above doorways and adjacent walls.

 Taping and Jointing